BoRuDar/configuration/README.md

 If provider set value successfully next ones will not be executed (if flag provider from the sample above found a value env and default providers are skipped).
 The value of first successfully executed provider will be set.
 If none of providers found value - an application will be terminated.
-This behavior can be changed with `configurator.SetOnFailFn` option:
+This behavior can be changed with `configurator.OnFailFnOpt` option:
 ```go
 err := configuration.New(
     &cfg,